-Article II.C.5, but reflects documentation (such as a U.S. passport or Form I-551) that expired after completing Form I-9, the Employer shall not require the production of additional documentation, or use the photo screening tool described in Article II.A.5, subject to any additional or superseding instructions that may be provided on this subject in the E-Verify User Manual.
+Note: If Section 1 of the Form I-9 is otherwise valid and up-to-date and the form otherwise complies with Article II.C.5, but reflects documentation (such as a U.S. passport or Form I-551) that expired after completing Form I-9, the Employer shall not require the production of additional documentation, or use the photo screening tool described in Article II.A.5, subject to any additional or superseding instructions that may be provided on this subject in the E-Verify User Manual.

-3. The Employer understands that if it is a Federal contractor, its compliance with this MOU is a performance requirement under the terms of the Federal contract or subcontract, and the Employer consents to the release of information relating to compliance with its verification responsibilities under this MOU to contracting officers or other officials authorized to review the Employer's compliance with Federal contracting requirements.
+- g.
+The Employer agrees not to require a second verification using E-Verify of any assigned employee who has previously been verified as a newly hired employee under this MOU or to authorize verification of any existing employee by any Employer that is not a Federal contractor based on this Article. - 3.
+The Employer understands that if it is a Federal contractor, its compliance with this MOU is a performance requirement under the terms of the Federal contract or subcontract, and the Employer consents to the release of information relating to compliance with its verification responsibilities under this MOU to contracting officers or other officials authorized to review the Employer's compliance with Federal contracting requirements.

-C. RESPONSIBILITIES OF SSA
+D. RESPONSIBILITIES OF SSA

-1. SSA agrees to allow DHS to compare data provided by the Employer against SSA's database.
-SSA sends DHS confirmation that the data sent either matches or does not match the information in SSA's database.

-2. SSA agrees to safeguard the information the Employer provides through E-Verify procedures.
+- 1. SSA agrees to allow DHS to compare data provided by the Employer (through the E-Verify Employer Agent) against SSA's database.
+SSA sends DHS confirmation that the data sent either matches or does not match the information in SSA's database. - 2.
+SSA agrees to safeguard the information the Employer provides (through the E-Verify Employer Agent) through E-Verify procedures.
 SSA also agrees to limit access to such information, as is appropriate by law, to individuals responsible for the verification of Social Security numbers or responsible for evaluation of E-Verify or such other persons or entities who may be authorized by SSA as governed by the Privacy Act (5 U.S.C. § 552a), the Social Security Act (42 U.S.C.
-1306(a)), and SSA regulations (20 CFR Part 401).

-3. SSA agrees to provide case results from its database within three Federal Government work days of the initial inquiry.
-E-Verify provides the information to the Employer.

-4. SSA agrees to update SSA records as necessary if the employee who contests the SSA tentative nonconfirmation visits an SSA field office and provides the required evidence.
+1306(a)), and SSA regulations (20 CFR Part 401). - 3.
+SSA agrees to provide case results from its database within three Federal Government work days of the initial inquiry.
+E-Verify provides the information to the E-Verify Employer Agent. - 4.
+SSA agrees to update SSA records as necessary if the employee who contests the SSA tentative nonconfirmation visits an SSA field office and provides the required evidence.
 If the employee visits an SSA field office within the eight Federal Government work days from the date of referral to SSA, SSA agrees to update SSA records, if appropriate, within the eight-day period unless SSA determines that more than eight days may be necessary.
 In such cases, SSA will provide additional instructions to the employee.
-If the employee does not visit SSA in the time allowed, E-Verify may provide a final nonconfirmation to the employer.
+If the employee does not visit SSA in the time allowed, E-Verify may provide a final nonconfirmation to the E-Verify Employer Agent.